Listen to this article:

 At the time of his arrest, he was one month from a heart surgery for which the 27-year-old and his family had been saving Rs 2 lakh for two years.
-Rahman is a patient of aortic regurgitation, a condition of the heart in which the aortic valve does not close tightly, which may result in some of the blood pumped by the heart to leak backwards.
+Rehman is a patient of aortic regurgitation, a condition of the heart in which the aortic valve does not close tightly, which may result in some of the blood pumped by the heart to leak backwards.
 Having finally gathered the money, his family had seen hope in the November surgery.

-Incarcerated since then, booked under charges of the Unlawful Activities Prevention Act, and suffering from what his family has claimed is severe medical neglect, Rahman’s near ones now fear that he will die in jail.
+Incarcerated since then, booked under charges of the Unlawful Activities Prevention Act, and suffering from what his family has claimed is severe medical neglect, Rehman’s near ones now fear that he will die in jail.

 The jail authorities have described his ill health and recent admission to the jail hospital as “seasonal fever.”
 However, the family insists that it is his heart disease that is causing his ill health.

-Brijesh Kumar, Mathura district Jail Superintendent, while speaking to The Wire says that Rahman was been admitted to the jail hospital due to viral fever.
+Brijesh Kumar, Mathura district Jail Superintendent, while speaking to The Wire says that Rehman was been admitted to the jail hospital due to viral fever.
 “The doctor has told us that he has a viral fever.
 He is currently getting treated in the jail hospital.”

-Imran tells The Wire that Rahman was actively involved in protests against the Citizenship Amendment Act and National Register of Citizens.
+Imran tells The Wire that Rehman was actively involved in protests against the Citizenship Amendment Act and National Register of Citizens.
 “Because of this, he was already a target,” he says, referring to police attention on the activist.

 “He is a heart patient and was strictly advised by the doctors to undergo surgery, but by then he got arrested in a fabricated case,” he says.